TheMaster3558/toppy/README.rst

 toppy
 ======

-A simple API wrapper for Top.gg and Discord Bot List made in Python.
+An API wrapper made for discord.py or any forks for Discord Bot List and/or Top.gg
-Specifically meant for discord.py and some forks.